Bapiggott/DatasetCreationAndFineTuning/README.md

 ## Overview

-This project provides a Python-based solution for [describe what your project does].
+This project provides a Python-based solution for the creation of a fine-tuned LLM to be used as a chatbot to understand network protocals.

 ## Installation